 - Taught Wholly by Distance Learning: Yes

-Students will build on the knowledge and skills gained in Research Methods 1 to gain a critical understanding of research principles in observational and experimental research designs.
-They will complete a series of psychological research studies to gain practical experience of a range of research paradigms.
-Students will advance their use and understanding of statistics, data analysis and open science principles.
-To achieve the course objectives students will compose a research methods portfolio and write one independent quantitative report.
+Students will build on the knowledge and skills gained in Research Methods 1 to gain a critical understanding of research principles in quantitative and qualitative research designs.
+Students will advance their use and understanding of statistics and data analysis in addition to learning about qualitative methodologies.
+To achieve the course objectives students will complete a research methods portfolio and write a qualitative research report.

 Requirements of Entry